muan/emoji-minesweeper/README.md

 - levels
 - time?
 - count clicks
-- better win/lose than alerts lol
+- better you won/you lost notices than alerts lol
+- find a way to clicking 9 cells at the same time

 ### Zap :zap: